mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 consistently for all the concept identifiers to make it clear when we are talking about a type or concept identifier.
 However, we are aware that this might be a temporary solution.
-In case the library gets standardized, we can expect the LEWG to bikeshed/rename all of the concept identifiers to a `standard_case`, even if it will result in a harder to understand code._
+In case the library gets standardized, we can expect the LEWG to bikeshed/rename all of the concept identifiers to a `standard_case`, even if it will result in a harder to understand code.
+We propose some suggestions at the end of the chapter._

 ### `Dimension<T> concept` { #Dimension-concept }